ibm-cloud-docs/EventStreams/messagehub010.md

 <dt>Partition</dt>
 <dd>Each topic comprises one or more partitions.
 Each partition is an ordered list of messages.
 The messages on a partition are each given a monotonically increasing number called the offset.

 <p>If a topic has more than one partition, it allows data to be fed through in parallel to increase throughput by distributing the partitions across the cluster.
-The number of partitions also influences the balancing of workload among consumers.</p></dd>
+The number of partitions also influences the balancing of workload among consumers.</p>
+<p>For more information, see [Partition leadership](/docs/services/MessageHub/messagehub118.html).</dd>
 <dt>Message</dt>
 <dd>The unit of data in Kafka.
 Each message is represented as a record, which comprises two parts: key and value.
 The key is commonly used for data about the message and the value is the body of the message.
 Kafka uses the terms record and message interchangeably.